Cumulative emissions accounting of greenhouse gases due to path independence for a sufficiently rapid emissions cycle: Abstract

 \section{Abstract}

 Cumulative emissions accounting for carbon-dioxide (CO\textsubscript{2}) is founded on recognition that global warming in Earth System Models (ESMs) is roughly proportional to cumulative CO\textsubscript{2} emissions, regardless of emissions pathway.
-However, cumulative emissions accounting only requires the graph between global warming and cumulative emissions to be approximately independent of emissions pathway (\textquotedbl path-independence\textquotedbl ), regardless of functional relation between these variables.
-The concept and mathematics of path-independence are considered for an energy-balance climate model (EBM), which yields closed-form expressions of global warming, together with analysis of the atmospheric cycle following emissions.
+However, cumulative emissions accounting only requires the graph between global warming and cumulative emissions to be approximately independent of emissions pathway (\textquotedbl path-independence\textquotedbl ), regardless of functional relationship between these variables.
+The concept and mathematics of path-independence are considered for an energy-balance climate model (EBM), giving rise to a closed-form expression of global warming, together with analysis of the atmospheric cycle following emissions.
 Path-independence depends on the ratio between the period of the emissions cycle and the atmospheric lifetime, being a valid approximation if the emissions cycle has period comparable to or shorter than the atmospheric lifetime.
-This makes cumulative emissions accounting potentially relevant beyond CO\textsubscript{2}, to other GHGs with lifetimes of several decades whose emissions have recently begun.
+This makes cumulative emissions accounting potentially relevant beyond CO\textsubscript{2}, to other greenhouse gases (GHGs) with lifetimes of several decades whose emissions have recently begun.